-"I am and have been fully aware of Bishop Nick's long-term, committed relationship," he added.
+"I am and have been fully aware of Bishop Nick's long-term, committed relationship," he told the Guardian.

 "His appointment as Bishop of Grantham was made on the basis of his skills and calling to serve the church in the diocese of Lincoln.

 "He lives within the bishops' guidelines and his sexuality is completely irrelevant to his office."

 A Church of England spokesman said: "The Church has said for some time that it would be unjust to exclude from consideration for the episcopate anyone seeking to live fully in conformity with the Church's teaching on sexual ethics or other areas of personal life and discipline.